sger/flux/docs/proposals/0114_aether_perceus_completion_plan.md

 - dedicated Aether core/snapshot/parity/diagnostic suites exist

 The remaining work is no longer architectural bootstrapping.
-It is primarily about precision, coverage, and maturity:
+It is primarily about precision, coverage, maturity, and validation:

 - fewer conservative ownership decisions
 - broader reuse and `DropSpecialized` coverage on transformed Core
 - more credible interprocedural FBIP summaries and diagnostics
+- better forwarding/wrapper reuse coverage
+- explicit workload and performance tracking on maintained Aether examples

 ## Non-goals